MarceloRigon/automation_adp/Readme.md

 # Automation OrangeHRM

-Project created to automate the login system, candidate profile creation and candidate profile editing of the OrangeHRM system
+Project created to automate the login system, candidate profile creation and candidate profile editing of the OrangeHRM system.
 ## Reference for project creation

  - [Official documentation from Cypress](https://docs.cypress.io/guides/overview/why-cypress)